1 hour ago

 I arrive at the penthouse, and C. answers.
 Before I know it, he's got both of my hands in a steel grip above my head.

-All I can think is, Hmmm...
-I'm worried about the big meeting at school tomorrow.
-Is my son going to get the extra therapy he needs?
-Or am I in for a battle?
+All I can think is, I am so not looking forward to the IEP this week.
+Is my child going to get the extra therapy he needs?
+Am I in for a battle?

 Suddenly I am a quivering mess.
 I can only imagine what lies ahead.
-I want those speech therapy sessions, bad.
+I want those physical therapy sessions, bad.

 His long fingers stroke my neck.

 My head swims uncomfortably.
-Stay calm, I tell myself, you've been through IEPs before, you'll get what you need.
+Stay calm, I tell myself, you've been through IEPs before, you will get what you need.

 He is massaging my right shoulder, relentlessly.

-Did I re-order the anti-seizure medication?
+My mind is awhirl: Did I re-order the anti-seizure meds?
 I hope so, because I'm not sure there's enough to get through the weekend.

 His hand grabs my hair.

-Uh-oh: Did I fill out those health forms for camp?
-Sigh.
-Every week, more forms.
+Did I fill out the health forms for camp?

-I writhe with worry as I picture my inner goddess at a desk, filling out an endless pile of forms.
+I writhe as I picture my inner goddess at a desk in front of an endless pile of papers.
 I close my eyes, feeling the buildup pushing me higher to more anxiety.

 "Look at me," C. says, insistently.
 I stare into his smoldering gaze.
 "Have you worked out four times this week?"